Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 “No, okay now.”

-I had called our lodging ahead of time and asked about transporting our large wheeled backpacks, affectionately nicknamed The Turtle and The Hippo.
-I had read that there were no cars on this island, only motorbikes, and I wanted to make sure that we would be able to transport our bags.
+I had called our lodging ahead of time and asked about transporting my large wheeled backpack, affectionately nicknamed The Turtle.
+I had read that there were no cars on this island, only motorbikes, and I wanted to make sure that I would be able to transport my bag.

 “It’s no problem at all,” the resort owner had told me over the phone.
 I took that to mean that there would be simple tuk-tuks or wagons for the motorbikes; instead, he meant that these drivers were simply more determined than others.

-The motorbike driver has actually fit Mario’s enormous, 85-liter wheeled suitcase in front of him on the motorbike.
-There’s just barely enough room for Mario to hop on the back, his day pack extending behind the seat.
-I follow suit, my huge backpack in the front and my big daypack on my back, gripping the sides of the motorbike tightly.
+The motorbike driver has actually fit my enormous, wheeled suitcase in front of him on the motorbike.
+There’s just barely enough room for me to hop on the back, my day pack extending behind the seat.

 And we’re off!
 The paved roads are smooth — but after two minutes, they turn into dirt paths covered with twisted tree trunks, potholes, occasionally planks running over chasms.
 My driver weaves from side to side, almost at a 45-degree angle.
 I am freaking out and sweating profusely, begging a higher power to get us to the resort in peace.

 Five minutes later, it’s all over.
-When I get off the motorbike at our ecolodge, my face is white and I can’t stop trembling.
-Mario gives me a big grin.
+When I get off the motorbike at my ecolodge, my face is white and I can’t stop trembling.

 Why had I come here?